-- Video reviews are as brief as possible.
-My aim is to show the process from dry leaf to liquid in one take as efficiently as possible.
+1. Video reviews are as brief as possible.
+My aim is to show the process from dry leaf to liquid in one take while being as thorough and efficient as possible.
 I do little to no editing so that there is no impression that I have switched teas.
 What you see is what you get.

 How I make money